soundwanders/sleepy-chef/educational/searchresults.md

 The component then uses the useSWR hook to fetch the data from the API.
 The hook takes in two arguments, the first being the endpoint, and the second being an async function that makes the fetch request.
 The function takes in the 'url' as a parameter, which is the endpoint defined earlier.
 The function makes the fetch request and checks if the status is ok, if so it returns the json response, otherwise, it throws a custom error based on the status code.

 Next, the component checks if there is an error or if the data is still loading, and handles each case appropriately.
-If there are no errors and the data has fully loaded, we allow our component to move on and render the search results.
+If there are no errors and the data has loaded, we allow our component to move on and render the search results.

 Our search results are displayed as a grid of recipe cards.
 Each recipe card is rendered as a 'Link' component, which when clicked, navigates the user to a recipe's details page while also passing along the recipe's name and id as query parameters.

-Each recipe card also includes various elements that display information about the recipe such as its name, type, and whether or not it's vegan or vegetarian.
-The recipe card's title containers have a circumstantial background color that depends on the recipe's `type`.
-The recipeColors Object, which contains the background colors as its properties, is compared against the recipe type from the `params`, and then applies the appropriate background color to each card's title container.
+The cards also include various information about the recipe such as its name, type, and basic nutrition facts.
+The recipe card's title containers have a conditional background color that depends on the recipe's `type`.
+The recipeColors object, which contains the background colors as object properties, is compared against the recipe type from the `params`, and then applies the appropriate background color to each card's title container.

 And that's the way the cookie crumbles.